 Professor Lamitra Baez is a full-time faculty member for the Communication Sciences and Disorders Program, a position she has held since January 2017.
-Her background as a Speech and Language Pathologist spans over 16 years.
+Her background as a Speech and Language Pathologist began in 2003.
 She has skillfully held a variety of positions with emphasis in working with infants, toddlers, and school-aged children with various speech and language disorders.

-As Professor, Lamitra Baez has instructed undergraduate students in courses such as Language Science and Clinical Practicum, graduate students in Early Childhood Language Disorders and School-Aged Language Disorders, and post-graduate students in Clinical Issues in Speech and Language Pathology.
-Additionally, she is the Clinical Instructor for the Loma Linda Elementary Speech Clinic, supervising undergraduate students as they provide speech and language services for elementary students.
+As Professor, Lamitra Baez has instructed undergraduate students in courses such as Language Science, Bilingualism/Biculturalism, and Clinical Practicum; graduate students in Early Childhood Language Disorders and School-Aged Language Disorders; and post-graduate students in Clinical Issues in Speech and Language Pathology.
+Additionally, she is the Clinical Instructor for undergraduate and graduate students in the Loma Linda Elementary Speech Clinic and the Early Intervention Clinic.

-Currently, Professor Lamitra Baez is working to obtain her PhD in Educational Psychology and is expected to graduate in December of 2019.
-She is also an Advisory Board Member for the California Speech and Hearing Association and the SLP Master’s Degree Program at Loma Linda University.
-She also serves as Secretary on the SAHP Faculty Council Executive Committee and as a Marshall for Commencement Ceremonies.
+Professor Lamitra Baez earned a PhD in Educational Psychology in November of 2019.
+She has a history of participating on boards and committees to promote positive outcomes for the SLP profession and mentorship for students.
+She also serves on the SAHP Faculty Council Executive Committee and as a Marshall for Commencement Ceremonies.

 - M.S., Communicative Disorders, San Francisco State University, San Francisco